laptopwiki/laptopwiki.github.io/_guides/legion/bios/lvar-recovery.md

 After checking it, now you can start running the commands.
 (For this, you need to know your default values) (RUN THEM ONE BY ONE!)

+{: .tip}
-{: .Tip}In the following commands, make sure you have a 64-Bit OS.
+In the following commands, make sure you have a 64-Bit OS.
 If you have a 32 Bit system, then use the 32 Bit version of the "Exe Commands", Example: **LvarWin32V229.exe /w /pjn /c "LNVNB161216"**

 - ``LvarWin64V229.exe /w /pjn /c "LNVNB161216"``
 - ``LvarWin64V229.exe /w /pn2 /c "LNVNB161216"`` (_For the motherboard model, it's same on all Legion's_)